rails/rails/guides/source/asset_pipeline.md

 Additional layers of preprocessing can be requested by adding other extensions, where each extension is processed in a right-to-left manner.
-These should be used in the order the processing should be applied.
+These should be used in the order in which the processing should be applied.
 For example, a stylesheet called `app/assets/stylesheets/projects.scss.erb` is first processed as ERB, then SCSS, and finally served as CSS.
 The same applies to a JavaScript file - `app/assets/javascripts/projects.coffee.erb` is processed as ERB, then